marso1234/mt5-flask/README.md

 3. Install MT5 and Flask package

-4. Commands may refer to setup_MT5_ubuntu.sh
+4. Commands may refer to setup_MT5_ubuntu.md

+# setup_persistent_xrdp.sh

+A script used to make xrdp remote desktop not closing when disconnected

 # 📘 MT5 - Flask API - Function Summary